Scott Trust Limited: The Scott Trust Limited: 2008–present

 In October 2008, it was announced that the trust was being wound up and its assets transferred to a new limited company named "The Scott Trust Limited" to strengthen the protection it offers to the Guardian and because [l]ike all non-charitable trusts, and unlike limited companies, the Scott Trust has a finite lifespan.
-The core purpose of the Trust was enshrined in the constitution of the Limited company and "cannot be altered or amended."
+The core purpose of the Trust was enshrined in the constitution of the limited company and "cannot be altered or amended."

 The new company is barred from paying dividends, and "its constitution has been carefully drafted to ensure that no individual can ever personally benefit from the arrangements."

 In February 2010, the company announced the sale of its GMG Regional Media arm and its regional print titles to the Trinity Mirror Group.
 The regional titles comprised the Manchester Evening News and 31 others in the North West and South of England.
 The sale was finalised on 28 March 2010 and ended the Scott Trust's association with regional newspapers.

 In 2012 the Scott Trust Limited became a co-founder of the European Press Prize.

 Guardian News and Media, a subsidiary of the Scott Trust Limited, reported a loss of £30.9 million for the year to the end of April 2013.

 The company via the Guardian Media Group (GMG, a subsidiary company) completed the sale for £619 million of its 50.1% stake in Auto Trader on 4 March 2014.
 Apax Partners, a venture capital firm, increased its share to become the sole shareholder in the business.
-The £619 million earned from the sale of Auto Trader adds to the £253.7 million of cash and investments which GMG published in its 2013 annual report.
-This leaves an investment fund which is likely to be in excess of £850 million to underwrite Guardian losses.
+The £619 million earned from the sale of Auto Trader added to the £253.7 million of cash and investments which GMG published in its 2013 annual report.
+This left an investment fund which was likely to be in excess of £850 million to underwrite Guardian losses.

 In December 2014, it was announced that Alan Rusbridger, then Guardian editor-in-chief, would succeed Forgan as the chairman of the company in 2016 but he unexpectedly announced on 13 May 2016 his resignation as a director.

 As of January 2016, the company's funds were £740 million, down from £838.3 million in July 2015.

 As of 1 April 2018, the value of the Scott Trust Endowment Fund was £1.01 billion, down slightly from £1.03 billion in 2017.

+In 2023, following independent academic research commissioned in 2020 reporting, the trust apologised for the newspaper's founders involvement in transatlantic slavery principally through the cotton trade.
+It announced a £10 million ten-year programme of restorative justice.

+In November 2024, Jonathan Paine was appointed to the board of the Scott Trust.
+Paine is a former managing director and senior adviser at Rothschild & Co.

+In early December 2024, the company announced the sale of The Observer to Tortoise Media.
+Two weeks later the company confirmed the deal, and that it had taken a stock position in the purchaser.